savob/savobajic.ca/content/projects/personal/website.md

 After doing some research the main concern for me was the cost, so I was trying to find the cheapest service since I [currently] do not most of the features offered to me.
-After asking my sister where she hosted her site and how much she pays for it, I decided to go to Netlify since the their basic plan is free.99.
+After asking my sister where she hosted her site and how much she pays for it, I decided to go to Netlify since the their basic plan is *free*.99.

 ## Website Architecture

 I initially intended to make the website largely, if not entirely from scratch in HTML and some potential scripting.
 After I started, I quickly came to realize some of the limitations of using pure HTML - namely that it was difficult to modularize one's website.
-This meant that in order to have a consistent header and footer I would need to either copy them into each `.html` by hand, or resort to some trickery.
+This meant that in order to have a consistent header and footer I would need to either copy them into each `.html` by hand, or resort to some trickery like scripts.

 I have these original scraps of a website I prepared in HTML by hand available for download [here](/website-by-hand.zip) for those curious.